 During the Camera’s Resting State, the Verkada system stores the following items in the cloud: thumbnail images and metadata related to the camera’s settings and status, including time and network connectivity.

 Once the maximum storage capacity for a device is reached, the Verkada system will automatically delete thumbnails and metadata that are stored on the camera — and in the cloud — beginning with the oldest files.
 Unless you have archived recordings in Command, no versions or copies of those files will be retained — they will be permanently deleted from on-camera storage and the cloud.

 When you archive a video clip in Command, these files are retained in Verkada’s cloud service indefinitely until one of the following events occurs:

-- You delete the file in Verkada Command
+- You delete the file or camera in Verkada Command

 Every Verkada camera comes with a free 30 days worth of cloud backup storage.
 This feature is enabled on a per camera basis.
 If backup has been configured and a camera goes offline you will be able to view all footage that has been successfully uploaded to the cloud prior to the outage.
 The camera will continue to record locally even if offline.
 Once the connection to the cloud is re-established, all footage will again be backed up to the cloud.

 Verkada uses Amazon Web Services (AWS) for cloud servers and storage of archived video.
 AWS is a datacenter operator that meets high industry standards for data security, disaster recovery, physical and privacy, including ISO 27001, SSAE16/ISAE 3402 Type II: SOC 2, and SSAE16/ISAE 3402 Type II: SOC 3 certifications.
 For more information about AWS data security, visit their website: https://aws.amazon.com/security/.